Links with petrochemicals & other industries

 Annual bitumen consumption in Europe is currently about 11 Mt, according to Eurobitume.

 Other industrial products, such as lubricants, solvents and waxes

 On average, lubricants and special products (sulphur, solvents, waxes, coke, etc.) represent approximately 10% of the whole production of an average refinery.
 Concawe’s 2010 figures for special products (excluding lubricants) estimated a demand of 38 Mt/year, with an expected decline to 30 Mt/a by 2030.
 Lubricants, however, remain relatively stable, enjoying a slight increase from 5 Mt/year in 2010 to 6 Mt/year in 2030.Despite its low volumes, bitumen can significantly contribute to a refinery’s operations.
 It uses heavy crude components that would otherwise be blended with such distillates as heavy fuel oil or would require expensive, energy-intensive cracking or coking to upgrade into other products.

 Lubricants, waxes, solvents and petroleum coke are not produced at all refineries, although they can be of major importance for some speciality refineries.
 They are often very technical products with high added-value and therefore rely on a value chain with downstream industrial consumers for further processing.
 The demand for these special products will depend on the continued economic viability of the EU’s downstream consumption industry.

 While oil demand in the agricultural sector of OECD countries has remained relatively steady or even declining slightly, over the past decades, in the developing world it has doubled.
 The IEA definition of agriculture includes energy used in farms, forestry and fishing.
-Oil in agriculture is a relatively insignificant part of EU oil consumption and is expected to represent an estimated 15 – 12 Mt (2%) of the EU’s total oil product demand between 2009 and 2030.
+Oil in agriculture is a relatively insignificant part of EU oil consumption and is estimated to represent 15-12 Mt (2%) of the EU’s total oil product demand between 2009 and 2030.